Clxms-Y/salc1-meteor-addon/README.md

 # Meteor Addon For Salc1 Dupe

-Automaticaly does Salc1 Dupe
+Automaticaly does Salc1 Dupe designed for https://2b2toce.org

 ### How to use:
-- Clone this project or Download the ZIP
+- Download the release

-- Run the mod with Meteor.
+- Run the mod with Meteor